team-friendo/signalboost/README.md

 cp .env.example .env
 ```

 You will need to provide your own values for credentials listed in `.env`.
-You should replace the values in `%TEMPLATE_STRINGS` with your own values.
+You should replace the values in `%TEMPLATE_STRINGS%` with your own values.

 For local development only these need to be set...